 Functional materials are materials that possess particular native properties and functions of their own which includes magnetism, ferroelectricity, piezoelectricity, and storage functions.
-Our group investigates these materials by means of experiments, simulations and theoretical models and focuses on both fundamental research as well as applications.
+Our group investigates these materials through experiments, simulations and theoretical models and focuses on both fundamental research and applications.
 We aim to exploit the material properties for real life applications like magnetic sensors and neutron diffraction gratings.

-Research: From microscopic symmetry properties of crystals to the improvement of industrial magnetic sensors for speed measurements in automotive applications.
-Learn about our interests in the research section and have a look at our list of publications.
+Our work covers a wide range of topics, from microscopic symmetry properties of crystals to the improvement of industrial magnetic sensors for speed measurements in automotive applications.
+Learn about our interests in the research section, check the projects we are involved with, and take a look at our list of publications.
+We also actively engage with society through outreach activities.

 News